ESedrak/log-parser/README.md

 GET, PUT, DELETE, POST, HEAD
 ```

+[Config](config/config.json) can be configured with different inputs.
+Currently:

-The number of requested URL's and most active IP addresses can be set by the requestedNumURL and requestedNumIP.
-Currently - both are set to 3.
+- the max number of requested IPs/URLs to return
+  - both are set to 3
+- regex pattern to match
+  - only matches IP's and URLS(ignore queries) with the above HTTP methods
+- File path to the logs
+  - logs/log_file.log

 The format of the logs will need to be in: